juuliana/juuliana/README.md

 <div>

 ## About me
-- 🔭 I'm a programmer at TI Brazil in Avaré/SP
+- 🔭 I'm a programmer at OndePouso
 - ⚡ Doing projects in JavaScript
 - 😄 Using React, TypeScript and React Native